 Track.
 Measure.
 Consolidate.

-Many oil and gas companies have non-operated interests in production assets (in some regions, referred to as assets “operated by others”) and/or transportation infrastructure.
+Many oil and gas companies have non-operated interests in production assets (in some regions, referred to as "partner operated assets") and/or transportation infrastructure.
 They might also use third-party infrastructure, such as transmission pipelines or cargo terminals, to transport their hydrocarbon products.
-The Operator provides regular reports on the operation of the assets and, potentially, on its development plans.
+The Operator provides regular reports on the operation of the partner operated assets and, potentially, on its development plans.
 Owners and Transporters need to track the data provided by their operating partners and consolidate these with data on the rest of their operations.
 If they are a user of a transportation asset, they may need to submit nominations, production information and forecasts to the Operator.

 Data collection, validation and management

 Transporters of oil and gas products using third-party infrastructure will need to capture data such as:

 - They will also need to submit data to third-party systems